sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

        host: sourcegraph.example.com
    ```

-- Change your `externalURL` in [the site configuration](https://docs.sourcegraph.com/admin/config/site_config) to e.g. `https://sourcegraph.example.com`:
+- Change your `externalURL` in [the site configuration](https://docs.sourcegraph.com/admin/config/site_config) to e.g. `https://sourcegraph.example.com`.

-  - Update the ingress controller with the previous changes with the following command.
+- Update the ingress controller with the previous changes with the following command:

   ```bash
   kubectl apply -f base/frontend/sourcegraph-frontend.Ingress.yaml
   ```

-**WARNING:** Do NOT commit the actual TLS cert and key files to your fork (unless your fork is
-private **and** you are okay with storing secrets in it).
+> WARNING: Do NOT commit the actual TLS cert and key files to your fork (unless your fork is private **and** you are okay with storing secrets in it).

 ### NGINX service